Daniel Tordera

-Daniel Antonio Tordera Salvador (born 17 January 1986) is a Spanish chemist, material scientist and writer.
-He is currently an Assistant Professor in the Physical Chemistry Department at the University of Valencia.
+Daniel Antonio Tordera Salvador (born 17 January 1986) is a Spanish chemist, materials scientist and writer.
+He is an associate professor in the Department of Physical Chemistry at the University of Valencia and serves as vice-dean of its Faculty of Chemistry.

 Early life and education

-Tordera was born in Valencia, where he studied Chemistry at the University of Valencia.
-He graduated First of his promotion in 2009.
-He then moved to Strasbourg, where he earned his Material Science Engineers degree at the École européene de chimie, polymères et matériaux.
-He earned his PhD at the University of Valencia in 2014, working on light-emitting electrochemical cells.
-He worked as a postdoctoral researcher at the University of Linköping, studying photonics and plasmonic materials.
-He was then a researcher at Holst Centre (TNO) in Eindhoven working on organic photodetectors, position which he held until October 2020 when he accepted a position as Assistant Professor at the University of Valencia.
+Tordera was born in Valencia, Spain.
+He studied chemistry at the University of Valencia, where he graduated top of his class in 2009.
+He later completed a materials science engineering degree at the École européene de chimie, polymères et matériaux in Strasbourg, France.
+He earned a PhD from the University of Valencia in 2014; his doctoral research focused on light-emitting electrochemical cells.

 Research

-Tordera joined University of Valencia in 2009 where he worked in light-emitting electrochemical cells (LECs).
+Tordera joined the University of Valencia in 2009, where his initial research centered on light-emitting electrochemical cells (LECs).
 He determined the elusive operational mechanism of LECs and dramatically increased the performance of these devices.
-He was a visiting scientist at University of California, Santa Barbara, where he applied his knowledge on conjugated polyelectrolytes.
-He then started a company with the aim of commercializing products based on his findings.
-He joined the University of Linköping to research the optical and thermal properties of plasmonic nanoholes.
+He was a visiting scientist at University of California, Santa Barbara, where he conducted research on conjugated polyelectrolytes.
+He subsequently co-founded a company aimed at commercializing related research outputs.
+He joined Linköping University to research the optical and thermal properties of plasmonic nanoholes.
 He worked on the development of a plasmonic thermoelectric device, a photoconductive paper and a plasmonic display, among others.
-He then joined Holst Centre leading a team working on near-infrarred organic photodetectors.
-There he created the first large-area thin-film vein detector and contributed to the progress of photodetectors in the fields of biometrics and healthcare.
-He has published over 50 publications in peer-reviewed scientific journals and is the inventor of 4 patents.
+He later joined Holst Centre (TNO) where he led a team working on near-infrared organic photodetectors.
+His research at Holst Centre included the development of the first large-area thin-film vein detector and studies applying organic photodetectors to biometrics and healthcare.
+Since November 2020, he has led a research line at the University of Valencia focused on perovskite-based photodetectors and light-emitting devices, including work on perovskite transport layers for OLEDs, semitransparent near-infrared perovskite photodetectors, narrowband monolithic perovskite tandem devices, and vacuum-deposited perovskite X-ray photodiodes.

+Tordera is the author of more than 70 peer-reviewed scientific publications and an inventor on five patents.

 Awards

+2023 - XVIII Ciutat d'Algemesí Scientific-Technical Award.

 2020 - Society of Information Display Distinguished Paper.

 2015 - Nanomatmol Award: Best PH.D. in Nanotechnology and Molecular Materials in Spain by the Spanish Royal Society of Chemistry.

 2015 - Outstanding Doctorate Award by the Universidad de Valencia.

 2012 - European Materials Research Society Spring Meeting Young Scientist Award.